Mongolia’s Altai Tavan Bogd National Park – In The Land Of The Gods

 Climbing Khuiten Uul, Mongolia's Altai Tavan Bogd National Park

-Khuiten is a beautiful and wild mountain to climb because of its remoteness and location – providing views out over the Chinese-Mongolian-Russian tri-point.
-Strong climbers can ascend Khuiten from Base Camp (mentioned above).
-However, most local guides prefer to make an advanced higher camp on the glacier at around 3800 meters.
-Mid-June through to mid-August is best for climbing the mountain.
-The actual ascent is technically moderate but the main hazards are crevasses.
-Climbing Khuiten requires ropes, crampons, ice axes, and full security equipment (including crevasse safety).
-Just be aware though that there are no registered mountain guides in Mongolia.
+Khuiten is a beautiful and wild mountain to climb due to its remoteness and location, offering stunning views over the Chinese-Mongolian-Russian tri-point.
+Strong climbers can ascend Khuiten from Base Camp, but most local guides prefer to establish an advanced higher camp on the glacier at around 3,800 meters.
+The best time to climb the mountain is from mid-June to mid-August.

 Eternal Landscapes trip assistant

-We run a free training programme and provide long-term employment opportunities for Mongolian women that want the opportunity to work in tourism.
-We encourage them to follow their goals and their dreams and to challenge themselves and provide our support throughout their journeys.
-This is Pujee’s journey: Pujee is originally from Khovd Province in western Mongolia, where she spent her formative years in the countryside with her grandmother until the age of 12.
-She is currently back in Khovd having returned to her home province to bring up her young son.
+Pujee is originally from Khovd Province in western Mongolia, where she spent her formative years in the countryside with her grandmother until the age of 12.
+She is currently back in Khovd, raising her young son.
 Despite her youth, she is a qualified teacher and lawyer with an adventurous spirit.
-Pujee joined our team when she was based in Ulaanbaatar and became a member of our informal training programme.
-And now we’re celebrating her ascent of Khuiten Peak.
+Pujee joined our team while she was based in Ulaanbaatar and became a member of our informal training program.
+Now, we’re celebrating her ascent of Khuiten Peak.
 Go Pujee!
-‘Since working in tourism I have had a lot of chances, opportunities and life experiences.
-Through working in tourism I have found my inner person and interests.
-Working in tourism has helped me to find who I am and has created a new Puujee.’Read more about Pujee and her newfound love for mountain climbing here – https://www.eternal-landscapes.co.uk/achieving-new-heights/

 Jess @ Eternal Landscapes